 Pssst, are you here seeking a more meaningful career?
 Whether it’s carbon removal, climate more broadly, or just seeking greater purpose, Heidi Lim from Opus 12 recently published an article you should check out, .
 You can also tune into her inspiring interview on the (52 min) Are you hooked?
 All about carbon removal?
 Check out , where you can find the AirMiners Accelerator, featuring carbon removal thought leaders, and the AirMiners community on Slack.

 "OK I read all this stuff.
 What's next?”

-Please share it on Twitter, LinkedIn, and Facebook so others can find it!
+Please share it on Twitter, LinkedIn, and Facebook so others can get their start in air mining!

-Also, I would appreciate your constructive comments, email me
+Also, I would appreciate your comments, email me

 Header image above: Climeworks Direct Air Capture plant.
 Credit: Climeworks / Julia Dunlop